WrylyRiley/upside-memories/README.md

 Don't be strangers!
 Add me on LinkedIn, Instagram, Facebook (i am never on it) whatever - if you find me, add me.
 I won't be weirded out haha.

-My number is 4438334231 - admittedly, I am not good at answering texts sooOOOO.... roll the dice.
+Admittedly, I am not good at answering texts sooOOOO.... roll the dice.
 I might respond :ac_roverlaughhaha:

 This should be a really sad day, but I am honestly feeling very at peace.
 We built really cool stuff, most of it worked, and we had fun while doing it.
 I think that's what matters.
 :delight: :crank: :vibe: LOVE YOU ALL!